 According to the Boy Scouts of America, to earn the Eagle Scout rank, which is the highest advancement rank that a Boy Scout can earn, requirements must be met in the areas of leadership, service and outdoor skills.
-Many methods are available to demonstrate proficiency in these areas and advance through the ranks, such as passing a number of specific skill tests and earning merit badges.
+Mayfield said many methods are available to demonstrate proficiency in these areas and advance through the ranks, such as passing a number of specific skill tests and earning merit badges.

 “Anyone familiar with the time and effort that it takes to meet the requirements for this award can certainly attest to the strong character of any individual who has achieved that goal,” Mayfield said.
-“Like many Eagles before him, Dakota faced challenges on his path to success, only to overcome them through perseverance and determination.
-It is with even greater pride that I am able to recognize Dakota, not only as a state representative, but as an adult member of Troop 219 who, along with many other members of the troop, encouraged Dakota on his journey to Eagle."
+“Like many Eagles before him, Sam faced challenges on his path to becoming an Eagle, only to overcome them through perseverance and determination.
+Only four percent of Boy Scouts who commence on this journey ultimately achieve this high honor.”

-According to Mayfield, some well-known Eagle Scouts include astronaut Neil Armstrong, business magnate Bill Gates, President Gerald Ford, among others.
+Well known Eagles Scouts include astronaut Neil Armstrong, business magnate Bill Gates, President Gerald Ford, among others.

 State Rep. Peggy Mayfield (R-Martinsville) represents House District 60, which includes portions of Morgan and Monroe counties and is the Asst.
 Majority Floor Leader.
 She serves as a member of Ways and Means, Insurance and Public Policy committees.